Here's an example. Also see the image below.

 So, now you know how to add shapes and add text to the shapes dynamically in Excel using VBA.
 It’s a simple method and you can format any number of shapes quickly using a small macro.

 Here’s another example.
 I am sure you will like it too.
-It creates multiple shapes at a specified duration, and specified locations, horizontally.
+It creates multiple shapes at a specified duration, and at specified locations, horizontally.

 First, add a button (an ActiveX control) on the worksheet and write the macro in the button’s click event.